caillou/finding-an-au-pair/index.markdown

 ## We are looking for an au-pair for&nbsp;2022&nbsp;–&nbsp;2023.

 We are a somewhat unconventional family living in Zurich.
-We have a room-mate, are very close to our neighbours, live in the garden in the summer, have a Sauna, …
+We have a room-mate, are very close to our neighbors, live in the garden in the summer, have a Sauna, …

 The spoken language is mostly German and Swiss-German.